-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
+If you have not started the Tableau yet, Double click on the Tableau desktop to open.
 Once it is open, it looks like below screenshot

 First, Under the Connect to a Server section, Please select the Microsoft Analysis Services Option

-Once you selected the Microsoft Analysis Services Option, a new window will be opened to configure the Server Connections.
+Once you selected the Microsoft Analysis Services Option, a new window will open to configure the Server Connections.

 - Server: Please specify the instance name to connect with Microsoft Analysis Services

 - Local Cube File: If the Cube file is in your file system then select this option.